HazyResearch/deepdive/doc/doc/basics/walkthrough/walkthrough.md

-Since no [extractors](../extractors.html) or [inference rules](../inference_rules.html) have been specified, the results are not meaningful, but DeepDive should run successfully from end to end and you should be able to see a summary report such as:
+Since no [extractors](../extractors.html) or [inference rules](../inference_rules.html) have been specified, the results are not meaningful, but DeepDive should run successfully from end to end and you should get a summary report such as:

     15:57:55 [profiler] INFO  --------------------------------------------------
     15:57:55 [profiler] INFO  Summary Report